SVCBench: A Streaming Video Counting Benchmark for Spatial-Temporal State Maintenance: Experiments

-To isolate visual perception capability from reasoning capability, we design an oracle experiment: we evaluate Gemini-3-Flash~\cite{google_gemini3_blog2025} on 56 E2-Periodic questions from the TOMATO dataset~\cite{shangguan2024tomato}, comparing clean videos with videos overlaid with explicit cycle count annotations in the upper-left corner (e.g., ``Current count: 5'').
+To isolate visual perception capability from reasoning capability, we design an oracle experiment in which we evaluate Gemini-3-Flash~\cite{google_gemini3_blog2025} on 56 E2-Periodic questions from the TOMATO dataset~\cite{shangguan2025tomato}, comparing clean videos with videos overlaid with explicit cycle count annotations in the upper-left corner (e.g., ``Current count: 5'').
 This annotation directly tells the model the number of completed cycles, effectively bypassing the visual-temporal alignment bottleneck and directly testing the model's numerical reasoning capability.

-Explicit annotation improves GPA from 3.9 to 81.8 (21$\times$), approaching human level (93.2).
+As Figure~\ref{fig:oracle} shows, explicit annotation improves GPA from 3.9 to 81.8 (21$\times$), approaching human level (93.2).
 MoC improves by 37.6 points, with monotonicity violations dropping from 43.8\% to only 6.2\%.
-This dramatic improvement reveals a key insight: models possess sufficient reasoning capability to maintain cumulative counts, but completely lack the ability to detect cycle boundaries from pure visual input.
-In other words, the bottleneck is not in ``understanding counts should increase'', but in ``recognizing when they should increase''.
-This indicates current video-language models lack robust visual-temporal grounding mechanisms and cannot map repetitive visual motion patterns to discrete cycle boundaries.
+This large improvement suggests that models possess sufficient reasoning capability to maintain cumulative counts, but largely lack the ability to detect cycle boundaries from pure visual input.
+In other words, the bottleneck is not understanding that counts should increase, but recognizing when they should be incremented.
+This indicates current video-language models lack robust visual-temporal grounding mechanisms and struggle to map repetitive visual motion patterns to discrete cycle boundaries.

+\textbf{Natural long-period videos.} To verify that this failure is not an artifact of loop concatenation, we additionally collect 50 natural long-period videos from YouTube (sports activities, 2--5\,min, with natural cycle variation).
+Model performance on these natural videos remains low and consistent with the loop-concatenated set (e.g., Gemini-3-Flash 3.9$\to$2.9, Doubao-Seed-1.8 0.8$\to$0.5 GPA), while humans stay high (93.2$\to$91.5), suggesting the periodic-counting bottleneck is not solely an artifact of loop concatenation.